sunfounder/picar-x/docs/source/python_video_car.rst

 Video Car
 ==========================================

-Now we can play in combination with :ref:`Computer Vision` and :ref:`Let PiCar-X Move` .

-Let's observe the world from the first point of view of PiCar-X!
-Adjust the speed with O and P of keyboard and the moving direction with WSAD.
+Let's observe the world from the First Person View of PiCar-X!
+Use the O and P of the keyboard to adjust the speed, and WSAD to adjust the direction of movement.

 **code**